raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Extensions

 An extension broadens a RAML API definition by adding to, or modifying aspects of its behavior and other functionality.
-An extension can be useful in separating a core, broadly-available API from layers of functionality available to more restricted audiences, for creating variants of an API for somewhat different purposes, or for specifying instance-specific properties of an API, such as its service endpoint (URL) without altering its pure interface definition document.
+An extension can be useful in separating a core, broadly-available API from layers of functionality available to more restricted audiences, for creating variants of an API for somewhat different purposes, or for specifying instance-specific nodes of an API, such as its service endpoint (URL) without altering its pure interface definition document.

 The following examples build on examples in the Overlays section by adding an extension for admins to add book items to a collection, adding an overlay to provide a translation of the added functionality, and adding an extension that locates a particular service endpoint of the API.